What to Do in an Active Shooter Situation

 How will you respond?

-- Decide now how you will respond if you hear the sound of a gunshot.
+- Decide now how you will respond if you hear a gunshot.
 Condition your mind that you will act immediately.

 - Know what that action will be if you are alone, with family, with others around, if you have a gun, or if you don’t.